-Sophie, Countess of Wessex GCVO is Colonel-in-Chief of Queen Alexandra's Royal Army Nursing Corps.
+Sophie, Duchess of Edinburgh, GCVO, is Colonel-in-Chief of Queen Alexandra’s Royal Army Corps.

-We are delighted to announce that Her Royal Highness has agreed to be Royal Patron of the Nursing Memorial Appeal.
+We are delighted that Her Royal Highness agreed to be Royal Patron of the Nursing Memorial Appeal.

 © 2013 The Royal Household Bagshot Park/Image by Millie Pilkington.
 Only to be reproduced by permission

-Official portrait or Norman Lamb by Chris McAndrew CC by 3.0
+Official portrait of Norman Lamb by Chris McAndrew CC by 3.0

 John has a background in marketing, owning and chairing an advertising agency for many years.
 His core skill is copywriting and editing.
 He also runs workshops across the UK and Europe in successful business writing.
 He holds an Equity card as a stage director and actor, and is a very experienced presenter.